saadsalmanakram/Stacks/.GENERAL KEY CONCEPTS FOR ALL/npm vs npx/Readme.md

 - Use **`npm`** to **install packages**.
 - Use **`npx`** to **run packages on the fly**.

-👉 **Pro Tip:** For one-time use tools or CLI utilities, prefer `npx` to avoid unnecessary global installations!! 😊
+👉 **Pro Tip:** For one-time use tools or CLI utilities, prefer `npx` to avoid unnecessary global installations! 😊